Margarita Nuñez Arroyo

 Learn about your roots, go out of your comfort zone, and get a planner.

-Jackson Vickery is a senior majoring in journalism and minoring in film and media studies.
-Born and raised in Dallas, Vickery looks forward to becoming a second-generation Jayhawk come May.
-He is the creator of Pop Culture Daily and has been curating the site’s content for two-and-a-half years.
+Jackson Vickery graduated in May 2017 with a degree in journalism and a minor in film and media studies.
+Vickery, a second-generation Jayhawk, was born and raised in Dallas, and is the creator of Pop Culture Daily and has been curating the site’s content for two-and-a-half years.